0-Gixty-0/Grupp-11-OOPP/README.md

 #### Tutorial
 A tutorial is not quite necessary for this user story other than that the player is represented by a ship on the map.

+---

+### US-39: Reduce code duplication for the position attribute
+Date of completion: 17/11/2023
+Completed by: Adam Kvarnsund

+#### What
+Reduced the code duplication for the position attribute by creating a new abstract class called APositionable and refactored the already existing subclasses.

+#### How
+Created a new abstract class APositionable and refactored the old classes to inherit from this instead of the ATextureIdentifiable

+#### Why
+This reduces code duplication which is a practice we go by

+#### Tutorial
+No tutorial needed